 The ripened bananas add extra moisture and just the right about of banana flavor.
-Buttermilk provides the perfect slightly tang, and a handful of miniature chocolate chips adds just a little crunch and bite of chocolate.
+Buttermilk provides the perfect slight tang, and a handful of miniature chocolate chips adds just a little crunch and a bite of chocolate.

 You’ll want to use bananas that are just slightly on the side of over-ripened.
 Not all yellow bananas, but also not bananas that are so ripened they’re brown and mushy.
 Why is this important?
 It’s time for my favorite subject… kitchen chemistry!

 The ripeness of a banana changes the pH of the batter, which is essential in terms of leavening and whether to use baking soda or baking powder.
 A slightly-green banana has a pH around 4.6, while an overripe banana has a pH of over 6.5.

 Because this recipe uses both buttermilk (acidic) and bananas that are ripe but not super over-ripe (slightly acidic), we’ll use baking soda in addition to baking powder in this recipe.

 But what really makes this banana cake shine is the frosting!
 Skip the overly sweet American-style buttercream frosting and try this melted butter Nutella glaze.

 It’s even easier than buttercream: instead of whipping the butter, we’ll melt it!

 Pour the warm, gooey Nutella icing all over the surface of the hot banana cake.
 Since the cake is still warm, the frosting should spread pretty well on its own, but help nudge it along a little all the way to the edges.

 I’m not sure what kind of magic happens when you pour the warm frosting on a hot cake, but the end result is slightly crackly, soft, melt-in-your-mouth icing that ensures this banana nutella cake is anything but boring!